zone-eu/zone-mta/README.md

 3. Open ZoneMTA folder and install required dependencies: `npm install --production`
 4. Modify configuration script (if you want to allow connections outside localhost make sure the feeder host is not bound to 127.0.0.1)
 5. Run the server application: `node app.js`
-6. If everything worked then you should have a relay SMTP server running at localhost:2525 (user "test", password "zone", no TLS)
+6. If everything worked then you should have a relay SMTP server running at localhost:2525 (user "test", password "zone", no TLS.
+[Read here](https://github.com/zone-eu/zone-mta/wiki/Setting-up-TLS-or--STARTTLS) about setting up TLS if you do not want to use unencrypted connections)
 7. You can find the stats about queues at `http://hostname:8080/queue/default` where `default` is the default Sending Zone name.
 For other zones, replace the identifier in the URL.
 The queue counters are approximate.
 8. If you want to scan outgoing messages for spam then you need to have a [Rspamd](https://rspamd.com/) server running